nitish3014/rtb-core/README.md

 # RTB Core Library
 ---

-This is a core library for GreenLight Recruitment.
+This is a core library for RTB.
 Will primarily be maintained for all entities.
 Can also be used for common functionalities to be used across different servicces.